Q. How long does a personal injury case take to get to court?

 How to Find the Status of Your New York Accident Case

-If you want to see how your New York personal injury case is progressing through the New York State Supreme Court, you can search for your case for free on elaw.com.
+If you want to see how your New York personal injury case is progressing through the New York State Supreme Court, you can search for your case for free on elaw.com or Find New York State Civil Supreme Court cases on the NYS Supreme Court website.

-- The fastest we ever settled a case was 7 weeks (for the entire insurance policy).
+- 7 weeks was the fastest we ever settled a case (for the entire insurance policy).

 - Quick settlements usually take 6-12 months.